Aryainguz/TodoApp-React-Redux_Tool_Kit/README.md

 ## Overview

-This is a Todo application built using React and Redux Toolkit.
+This is a Todo application built using React+Vite and Redux Toolkit.
 It allows users to add and remove tasks all managed in a store made using Redux-Toolkit

 ## Features